Quantile Spectral Analysis for Locally Stationary Time Series: Theoretical results

-\begin{rem} {\rm Assumptions (K) and (A2) place mild restrictions on the lag-window generator $K$ and the bandwidth parameter, respectively.
+\begin{rem} {\rm Assumptions (K) and (A2) place mild restrictions on the lag-window generator~$K$ and the bandwidth parameter, respectively.
 One can show that they are satisfied by the bandwidth parameters leading to optimal asymptotic MSE rates for the mean squared error, see the discussion in Remark \ref{rem:bw} for more details.
-Assumption~(A3) is verified if $\delta$ from (A1) is large enough: in fact, it is sufficient to replace the $\beta$-mixing coefficients from (A1) by $\alpha$-mixing coefficients (see Lemma~\ref{lem:mix} in the online Appendix for a dditional details on bounding cumulants through $\alpha$-mixing coefficients).
-Assumption~(A4) places conditions on the smoothness properties of the underlying processes.} \end{rem}
+Assumption~(A3) is verified if $\delta$ in~(A1) is large enough: in fact, it is sufficient to replace the $\beta$-mixing coefficients in~(A1) by $\alpha$-mixing coefficients (see Lemma~\ref{lem:mix} in the online Appendix for additional details on bounding cumulants through $\alpha$-mixing coefficients).
+Assumption~(A4) places conditions on the smoothness properties of the underlying processes which rule out processes with jump-like non-stationarity.} \end{rem}

 \begin{rem}{\rm Observe that

 This means that the differentiability of $u \mapsto \mathfrak{f}^u(\omega,G^u(q^\unu(\tau_1)) ,G^u(q^\unu(\tau_2)))$ depends on the local smoothness with respect to time of joint distributions.} \end{rem}